wix-incubator/wix-rest-docs/wix-loyalty-program/guides/Example Flows.md

 > **Note:** Your app could also let customers earn loyalty points for following a social media channel, registering to a webinar, writing a product review, or similar actions.

-### Step2: Retrieve the Customer’s Wix `contactId`
+### Step 2: Retrieve the Customer’s Wix `contactId`

 Then you’ll retrieve the relevant customer’s email address from the webhook’s parsed data.
-You’ll use the email address to look up the `contactID` as described in step 3 of the [Set up a Site’s Loyalty Program](https://www.dev.wix.com/api/rest/loyalty/example _flows#set_up_a_sites_loyalty_program) flow.
+You’ll use the email address to look up the `contactID` as described in step 3 of the [Set up a Site’s Loyalty Program](https://www.dev.wix.com/api/rest/loyalty/example_flows#set_up_a_sites_loyalty_program) flow.

 ### Step 3: Check that the Customer has a Loyalty Account